louzkk/Ghost-Optimizer/README.md

 *Whether you're on a low-end laptop or a high-end PC, Ghost Optimizer helps you get the most out of your hardware with minimal resource usage.*

+Still in development, no stable release.

 # 🚨 Disclaimer
 Use this script at your own risk.
 The author takes no responsibility for any damage or data loss.
 Performance results may vary depending on your system configuration and usage.

 # 🤝 Credits
 A special thanks to **Opendows** for listing this script and to **MysteryNich** for testing it before each release.
 Some parts of the code were adapted from other developers, and proper credit is included in the script comments.

+> If you use, modify, or redistribute any part of this script, you must retain proper credits to the original authors.

 # 💻 Requirements
 - Windows **10**/**11** (64-bit)